 In order for providers and organizations to effectively deliver health care services, they must meet the social, cultural and linguistic needs of the patient.
 This is known as cultural competence.
 It is also a critical strategy to reducing health disparities and improving access to high quality health care that is respectful and responsive to the needs of diverse patients.
 The Office of Minority Health of the U.S. Department of Health and Human Services issued National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health Care in December 2000.

 Researchers have long known that people of Hispanic/Latino background are at higher risk for type 2 diabetes than non-Hispanic Caucasians.
-However, within this group, health disparities differ within the diverse subgroups such as Hispanics from Puerto Rico, Cuban, Central and South America, Spain, Mexico and the Caribbean.
+However, within this group, health disparities differ within the diverse subgroups such as Hispanics from Puerto Rico, Cuba, Central and South America, Spain, Mexico and the Caribbean.
 Organizations such as the CDC, American Diabetes Association and the Office of Minority Health all provide Spanish healthcare translations to provide information on care.

 If you are in an organization looking for a partner that specializes in healthcare translations for diverse communities, we will deliver on our promise of making you our priority.
 You can trust us to be reliable, consistent and knowledgeable in this field of expertise and help move your patients to action for better health.